Female: Females across species

 Species that are divided into females and males are classified as gonochoric in animals, as dioecious in seed plants and as dioicous in cryptogams.

 In some species, female and hermaphrodite individuals may coexist, a sexual system termed gynodioecy.
-In a few species, female individuals coexist with males and simultaneous hermaphrodites; this sexual system is called trioecy.
+In a few species, female individuals coexist with males and hermaphrodites; this sexual system is called trioecy.
 In Thor manningi (a species of shrimp), females coexist with males and protandrous hermaphrodites.

 Mammalian female

 A distinguishing characteristic of the class Mammalia is the presence of mammary glands.
 Mammary glands are modified sweat glands that produce milk, which is used to feed the young for some time after birth.
 Only mammals produce milk.
 Mammary glands are obvious in humans, because the female human body stores large amounts of fatty tissue near the nipples, resulting in prominent breasts.
 Mammary glands are present in all mammals, although they are normally redundant in males of the species.

 Most mammalian females have two copies of the X chromosome, while males have only one X and one smaller Y chromosome; some mammals, such as the platypus, have different combinations.
 One of the female's X chromosomes is randomly inactivated in each cell of placental mammals while the paternally derived X is inactivated in marsupials.
 In birds and some reptiles, by contrast, it is the female which is heterozygous and carries a Z and a W chromosome while the male carries two Z chromosomes.
 In mammals, females can have XXX or X.

 Mammalian females bear live young, with the exception of monotreme females, which lay eggs.
 Some non-mammalian species, such as guppies, have analogous reproductive structures; and some other non-mammals, such as some sharks, also bear live young.

-In sex determination for mammals, female is the default sex, while in the poplar genus Populus the default is male.
+Following experiments by French endocrinologist Alfred Jost in the 1940s, it is widely believed that the female is the default sex in mammalian sexual determination.
+However, this idea was called into question by a 2017 study.